Lemonade (album): Commercial performance

-In the United States, Lemonade debuted at number one on the Billboard 200, with 653,000 album-equivalent units, out of which 485,000 were pure album sales.
+In the United States, Lemonade debuted at number one on the Billboard 200 chart dating May 14, 2016, with 653,000 album-equivalent units, out of which 485,000 were pure album sales.
 This made the highest opening-week sales for a female act of the year.
 Subsequently, she broke the record she previously tied with DMX, by becoming the first artist in the chart's history to have their first six studio albums debut at number one.
 In the same week, Beyoncé became the first female artist to chart twelve or more songs on the US Billboard Hot 100 at the same time, with every song on the album debuting on the chart.

 The album slipped from number one to number two in its second week, selling 321,000 album-equivalent units, out of which 196,000 were pure album sales.
 It remained at number two in its third week selling 201,000 album-equivalent units, out of which 153,000 were pure album sales.
 Lemonade was certified platinum by the Recording Industry Association of America (RIAA) in June 2016.
 According to Nielsen's 2016 year-end report, it had sold 1,554,000 copies and 2,187,000 album-equivalent units in the United States.
 Following its April 23, 2019, release on all streaming services, Lemonade returned to the top ten on the Billboard 200 at number nine, while its only added song, the original demo of "Sorry", debuted at number nineteen on the US R&B Songs.
 On May 20, 2019, the album was certified double platinum for shipments of two million copies, and triple platinum on June 13, 2019, for shipments of three million copies.
 In Canada, the album debuted at number one with sales of 33,000 copies.
 By the end of 2016, the album had sold 138,000 album-equivalent units in Canada, out of which 101,000 were pure album sales.